-- 1.1 As a centre of excellence, all pupils at Cardiff Sixth Form College, on both A-level and GCSE courses, will be given an equal opportunity to learn in order to achieve their full potential.
-It is the aim of the College to create a desire to excel in an environment where expectations are high, training is rigorous and the culture is one of intellectual curiosity. - 1.2 A variety of teaching styles are employed and pupils' performance is monitored and enhanced.
-It is the overall responsibility of all staff and pupils to evaluate their own performance, by knowing and understanding how they are performing.
+- 1.1 As a centre of academic excellence, all students at Cardiff Sixth Form College will be given an equal opportunity to learn in order to achieve their full potential.
+It is the aim of the school to create a desire to excel in an environment where expectations are high, training is rigorous and the culture is one of intellectual curiosity. - 1.2 A variety of teaching styles are employed and student performance is monitored with constructive feedback given to all.
+It is the responsibility of all staff and students to evaluate their own performance, by knowing and understanding how they are performing.
 Staff at all levels can enhance and share strengths and identify potential for improvement.

-2.0 College Aims
+2.0 School Aims

-- 2.1 Cardiff Sixth Form College aims to: - provide a safe, stimulating, inspirational learning environment for all pupils and teachers - enable pupils to achieve their full potential by learning in a variety of ways and through providing a challenging, intellectually stimulating learning experience - use good practice identified during reviews and lesson observations to improve the quality of delivery and, therefore, learning at the College - provide a broad, balanced and relevant curriculum in line with the National Curriculum and exam board specifications at both GCSE (Edexcel IGCSE) and A-level (WJEC) that will motivate, engage and challenge pupils whilst also equipping them with the skills required on leaving College - set high expectations for all pupils in order to raise their aspirations; and - provide and raise standards of both teaching and learning.
+- 2.1 Cardiff Sixth Form College aims to: - provide a safe, stimulating, inspirational learning environment for all students and teachers - enable students to achieve their full potential by learning in a variety of ways and through providing a challenging, intellectually stimulating learning experience - use good practice identified during reviews and lesson observations to improve the quality of delivery and learning at the school - provide a broad, balanced and relevant curriculum in line with the National Curriculum and exam board specifications at both GCSE and A-level that will motivate, engage and challenge students whilst also equipping them with the skills required on leaving Cardiff Sixth Form College - set high expectations for all students in order to raise their aspirations - provide and raise standards of both teaching and learning.